Most of us don’t see our creative work as a business.

 Yup, it’s the word most of us dread.
 But marketing doesn’t have to be pushy, sleazy, fake.
 It can be about seeking out the people who love or need what you do, then connecting, communicating, and building authentic relationships.

 It doesn’t have to be needy.
 See it as joyfully sharing, explaining, showing what you do or make.
 As helping, teaching, finding your tribe and saying, “I made this for you.
+My services can help you.
 Do you want to know more?”

 So make friends with your finances.
 Do your admin, know your numbers, face down your demons and the stories you’ve been telling yourself about money.
-(I have a free workbook to help with this.)
+(Here’s a free workbook to help with this.)

-It can be hard to put a price on your work, your services.
-It helps to get clear on who you serve with your work or services.
+It can be hard to know how to price your work, your services.
+It helps to get clear on who you serve.
 The story you’re telling about your work.
 And the value you’re offering your clients.
+Focus on that, not on what you think people can afford.

 8. Create new income streams